ruizcrp/hyperlearn/README.md

 It seems that for example [RecLLM by Google's Team Friedman et al. May 2023](https://arxiv.org/pdf/2305.07961.pdf) used such an approach in a more elaborated chat-like you-tube commendation system (https://arxiv.org/pdf/2305.07961.pdf).
 It requires prompting elementsinto the memory, which is why one of the solutions is called [MemPrompt by Madaan et al. February 2023](https://arxiv.org/pdf/2201.06009.pdf).
 Also [ChatREC is a solution in that direction by Gao et al. May 2003](https://arxiv.org/pdf/2303.14524.pdf).
 See also [this blog-post using T5 as a simple fine-tuned LLM-recommender giving an input of purchases and a possible output-list of choices based on semantic context](https://towardsdatascience.com/using-large-language-models-as-recommendation-systems-49e8aeeff29b).

+Weakness: Among other things such a minimal solution would be bound to token length: This is a solution that could only keep a certain amount of tokens as information.
+This would hamper scalability particularly if you do many excercises.

 ### 1.2 LLM Tokens plus Recommender System

+Maybe a triangle solution between LLM, pre-LLM/classic recommender system, and a user?

 ### 1.3 LLM Embeddings plus Recommender System